haoweix/academic-kickstart/content/publication/MNIST-classifier.md

 publication_short = ""

 # Abstract and optional shortened version.
-abstract = "Principle Component Analysis(PCA), Logistic regression, Neuron Networks(NN), and Support Vector Machine(SVM) will be used here.
-The goal of this blog is to learn how to design a classifer for MNIST hand-written number dataset" abstract_short = ""
+abstract = "Principle Component Analysis(PCA), Logistic regression, Neuron Networks(NN), and Support Vector Machine(SVM) are used here.
+The goal of this blog is to show how to design a classifer for MNIST hand-written number dataset" abstract_short = ""

 # Featured image thumbnail (optional)